 NDPMA Alumni Awards: The children of Notre Dame Preparatory School, Notre Dame High School (Harper Woods), Oakland Catholic and Pontiac Catholic alumni are eligible for yearly discounts in tuition at Notre Dame Preparatory School and Notre Dame Marist Academy.
 The Alumni Award is $1,000 for the first student and is prorated for additional students.
 Alumni awards cannot be combined with other merit, academic or financial aid awards.

-ND Marist-Lower Division Tuition Credit: Beginning in 2008-2009, NDPMA began a tuition credit program at the Lower Division.
+ND Marist-Lower Division Tuition Credit: Beginning in 2008-09, NDPMA began a tuition credit program at the Lower Division.
 Upon successful completion of each year at the Lower Division, every student earns a $500 Tuition Credit to be applied to tuition at the Middle Division and/or Preparatory School.
-For students entering in the 2008-2009 school year or later, the maximum amount – for a student beginning at the age of 3 and finishing in Grade 5 – is $4,000.
+For students entering in the 2008-2009 school year or later, the maximum amount–for a student beginning at the age of 3 and finishing in Grade 5–is $4,000.
 Tuition Credit may be applied at once or spread out over many years between grades 6 and 12.
 Tuition Credit is non-transferable.

 ND Marist-Lower Division Referral Reward: Any current Lower Division parent whose name is listed as a referrer on a prospective Lower Division student application will be eligible to receive a $300 reward should that student be admitted and registered.
 Once the referral is recognized and approved, the reward will help defray the referrer's next tuition payment, typically in September.

-ND Marist-Middle Division Merit Scholarships: Students entering Grade 6 may qualify for one-year Merit Scholarships ranging from $500 to $1,000.
-Merit Scholarships are awarded to the top students who participate in Scholars Day on Saturday, Feb.
-27, 2016.
+ND Marist-Middle Division Merit Scholarships: Students entering Grade 6 may qualify for one-year Merit Scholarships ranging from $500 to $2,500.
+Merit scholarships are awarded to the top students who participate in Scholars Day on Saturday, March 11, 2017.

 · The student must be an applicant to Notre Dame Marist Academy and currently in Grade 5.